nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a lesson : `lesson delete`

 Deletes the lesson at the specified index from the lesson schedule.
+Deleting a student will also delete all lessons associated with the student.

 Format: `lesson delete INDEX`